postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-mocking_with_examples.md

   We are not using any environment variables in our single saved example (P1), therefore we are going to go ahead and create a mock with `No Environment` chosen.
 It’s important to note that if your saved example has an environment variable in the URL, for example, {% raw %}`{{base_url}}/my/path`{% endraw %} and you do not provide the corresponding environment when creating the mock, trying to mock that particular request will not work.

+  Mocks are accessible to the public by default.
+If you check the box making the mock server private, Postman Pro and Enterprise users can [share the underlying collection](/docs/postman/team_library/sharing#sharing-collections) with the team or specific team members, and provide permissions to edit or view.

   [![mock collection modal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/anuhyaMock9.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/anuhyaMock9.png)

   Once you mock the collection, it will be visible under the `Mocks` tab of the collection details view.
 You can also see the mock URL we will need for the next step.

 ##### **Step 5: Sending a request using the mock server (M1)**

   Now that we have created our mock `M1`, let's try sending a request to this mock endpoint.
 Copy the mock URL from the mock we created in the previous step, and paste it into a new request, with an undefined path in this case `https://b75a340e-4268-4b20-8f5f-3cfc8f37cec6.mock.pstmn.io`.

+  For private mocks, an additional step is required.
 Under the **Headers** tab of this new request, add the `x-api-key` header, with the value of your [Postman API key](https://app.getpostman.com/dashboard/integrations/pm_pro_api/list){:target="_blank"}.

   [![send a request to mock server](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/anuhyaMock8.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/anuhyaMock8.png)